SOBotics/SOCVFinder/SOCVDBService/dev/cvbroke.md

 However the close votes system is **completely broke**.

 I will not spend to much time demonstrating this since it probably is common knowledge, most of us can see the close vote review queue.
 Currently the queue is around 9K and the reason that it's not increasing is simple because the reviews we scatter around on posts age away.
-Yeah much of the work the community has done goes to waste to keep the number down.
 Furthermore in low-traffic tag if you do not have >3K almost all your flags will be useless since they also will marked with aged away.

 The site is also flooded with duplicates and not even our hammers can keep it clean, there is nothing that encourage them to do it and they will only find their questions down-voted (people get upset that they pointed them to the solution).